thibaut-neoledge/azure-docs.fr-fr/articles/dns/dns-reverse-dns-record-operations-cli.md

 <properties
-   pageTitle="Gestion des enregistrements DNS inversés pour vos services à l’aide de l’interface de ligne de commande Azure dans Resource Manager | Microsoft Azure" description="Gestion des enregistrements DNS inversés ou des enregistrements PTR pour les services Azure à l’aide de l’interface de ligne de commande Azure dans Resource Manager" services="DNS" documentationCenter="na" authors="s-malone"
+   pageTitle="How to manage reverse DNS records for your services using Azure CLI in Resource Manager | Microsoft Azure" description="How to manage reverse DNS records or PTR records for Azure services using the Azure CLI in Resource Manager" services="DNS" documentationCenter="na" authors="s-malone"